Transparency and Vulnerability

-However, a lot of so-called leaders baulk at precisely this invitation to transparency.
+However, a lot of leaders baulk at precisely this invitation to transparency.
 It is a vulnerable place, and for some, it is far too uncomfortable, dangerous even.
-They would instead hide; hide in their boardrooms, or behind closed doors; hiding behind unnecessary secrecy, behind the obfuscation of corporate jargon, using information as a weapon rather than for engagement.
+They would rather hide; hide in their boardrooms, or behind closed doors; hiding behind unnecessary secrecy, behind the obfuscation of corporate jargon, using information as a weapon rather than for engagement.
 Or they often pretend, hiding behind a mask.
 They fear the real them being seen.

 The shelf life of these less-than vulnerable leaders is short.
 Soon the game’s up.
 We see you.
 We see you for who you are.

 The shelf-life of leaders who pretend is short.
 Soon the game's up.
 We see you for who you are. #bereal